Best 38 Special Ammo For Target Practice Precision Shooting

 - Muzzle Energy: 208 ft-lbs

-If you want something even lighter in the recoil department, Speer Lawman is a great option in 125gr TMJ.
-All Speer ammo is known for being extremely high-quality, and the Lawman line is no exception.
+If you want something even lighter in the recoil department, Speer Lawman is a great option in 125 grain TMJ.
+All Speer ammo is known for being extremely high quality.
+The Lawman line is no exception.

-This ammo is explicitly optimized for training and features a total metal jacket projectile that keeps your lead exposure to a minimum, and makes cleaning your gun less of a hassle, both of which are big bonuses for high-volume shooters.
+This ammo is explicitly optimized for training, and features a total metal jacket projectile that keeps lead exposure to a minimum and makes cleaning your gun less of a hassle – two big bonuses for high-volume shooters.

-Recoil is light, allowing you to focus on your trigger control and sight alignment, and the ammo is affordable enough to shoot it all day without hurting your wallet too terribly.
-As anyone familiar with Speer ammo knows, the cases are immaculate and excellent for reloading.
+Recoil is light, allowing you to focus on your trigger control and sight alignment, and the ammo is affordable enough to fire it all day without hurting your wallet too terribly.
+As anyone familiar with Speer ammo knows its immaculate cases are excellent for reloading.

 Winchester .38 Special 130 Grain FMJ